 If you’re feeling overwhelmed or even hopeless because of a problem you are facing in life, our counseling services can help.
 We are dedicated to helping you find solutions to challenges in life.

-Getting started working with a counselor can sometimes be very difficult.
-However, once you take that step you want a counselor that you can trust.
+Getting yourself to start working with a counselor can sometimes be very difficult.
+Once you take that step, you want a counselor that you can trust.

 Our counselors are chosen for their commitment to be the best they can be.
 The way we do this is by: